 The Canal Mixed-Use zoning district is intended to support the development of maritime activities and water-related uses along waterfront-accessible sites.
-Allowable uses in the Canal Mixed-Use zoning district include marinas with docking facilities of all types, boating-related sales and repair, restaurants, retail and hotel and residential if associated with a mixed-use project (see Use Table for additional details and specific uses).
+Allowable uses in the Canal Mixed-Use zoning district include marinas with docking facilities of all types, boatyards, boatingrelated sales and repair, restaurants, and retail.
+Hotels-and hotel and residential uses are also permitted if associated with a mixed-use project (see Use Table for additional details and specific uses).